 However, the cost of a care home, either residential or nursing, varies considerably by region and the level of services and facilities available.

 Home care costs can also vary hugely depending upon location.
-As with care homes, there are significant regional variations and costs will also depend on what sort of care your client needs, how many hours of care they need and what times of the day and week they need it.
+As with care homes, there are significant regional variations and costs will also depend on what sort of care you need, how many hours of care you need and what times of the day and week you need it.

 Establishing self-funder status